Goal of this page:

 As these pages develop, we will also pursue this crucial line of thought: We have the ability to expand the space between stimuli and response.
 Says Dr. Phil McGraw in his book Real Life, it is in between moments of time that occur life's critical junctions and opportunities.
 McGraw then presents us the challenge: Can we spot them, as they occur?

-Another way to express this phenomena is to say we become more 'at cause' in our experience, as human potential leader Werner Erhard would put it.
+Another way to express this phenomena is to say we become more 'at cause' in our experience, as human potential leader Werner Erhard expressed it.
 Stephen Covey would say we have the ability to “slow down time.”
 The phrase “bending time” is also part of the public consciousness, and it will also apply.
 Note that it is within these higher spaces or zones that batters ‘see’ the ball, whereas other times they’re functionally as blind as a bat, like the Yankees’ A-Rod in the 2011 playoffs.

 "We make our decisions in the present, and the present exists out of time.
 It is a tiny moment where two periods – the past and the future – meet.
 In the present you are always free to make your choice."